What is the Community Infrastructure Levy (CIL)?

 What is the income from CIL charges spent on?

-Councils that introduce CIL must produce a Regulation 123 List which indicates the specific community infrastructure that might be funded from CIL.
-The Council’s Regulation 123 List contains all the ‘big ticket’ items such as major road projects, secondary education and strategic waste facilities that CIL will fund.
-Download the Council's regulation 123 list
+Councils that introduce CIL must produce an Infrastructure List (previously known as the Regulation 123 List) which indicates the specific community infrastructure that might be funded from CIL.
+The Council’s Infrastructure List contains all the ‘big ticket’ items such as major road projects, secondary education and strategic waste facilities that CIL will fund.
+Download the Council's Infrastructure List

 The Council must also publish an annual report detailing CIL income and expenditure.
-Find out more and download the annual CIL reports here
+View the annual CIL reports (including Annual Infrastructure Funding Statement)

 Do Parish Councils benefit?